slothAD/KindredCommands/README.md

   - Example: *.region remove Bob*
 - `.region listplayers`
   - will list all players who are on the allow list to bypass a locked or gated region.
+- `.region ban (Player) (Region)`
+  - will ban a player from a region, preventing them from entering it.
+Players already in the region will not be kicked but cannot reenter if they leave.
+  - Example: *.region ban Bob dunley*
+- `.region unban (Player) (Region)`
+  - will unban a player from a region, allowing them to enter it again.
+  - Example: *.region unban Bob*
+- `.region listbans (Region)`
+  - will list all players who are banned from a region.
+  - Example: *.region listbans dunley*

+### Servant Commands
+- `.servant convert`
+  - will instantly convert the servant in the coffin you are looking at.
+  - Shortcut: *.servant c*
+- `.servant perfect`
+  - will give perfect stats to the servant in the coffin you are looking at.
+  - Shortcut: *.servant p*
+- `.servant add (PrefabIDName)`
+  - will add a servant to the coffin you are looking at.
+  - Example: *.servant add churchoflight_lightweaver*
+  - See .search npc above for prefab IDs
+- `.servant change (PrefabIDName)`
+  - will change the servant in the coffin you are looking at to the servant type specified.
+  - Shortcut: *.servant ch*
+  - Example: *.servant change churchoflight_lightweaver*
+  - See .search npc above for prefab IDs
+- `.servant heal`
+  - will heal the servant in the coffin you are looking at of injury.
+- `.servant revive`
+  - will revive the servant in the coffin you are looking at.
+- `.servant completemission`
+  - will complete the mission of the servant in the coffin you are looking at.
+  - Shortcut: *.servant cm*

+### Prisoner Commands
+- `.prisoner gruel (chance) (min) (max)`
+  - will set the chance of a prisoner mutating, as well as the min and max time they will take to escape.
+  - Example: *.prisoner gruel 50 10 30* (50% chance to mutate, blood can increase from 10% to 30%)
+- `.prisoner grueltransform (prefab)`
+  - will set the prisoner to transform into the specified prefab when they mutate.
+  - Example: *.prisoner grueltransform ChurchOfLight_Lightweaver*

 ### Misc Commands
 - `.boss lock (boss)`